 - An equitable and thorough application process (for in-person events)

-- Diverse representation of students from at least 1/3 of the 32 programs Ability to participate in French or English
+- Diverse representation of students from more than half of the 31 programs and were offered in French or English

 - Opportunity to build connections and relationships with other Pathways students from across Canada